5 Problems with Amazon Dropshipping (And What to Do Instead)

-Competing on price is difficult, and it leads many companies to cut corners.
+Competing on price is difficult, and the pursuit of a higher profit margin leads many companies to cut corners.
 Often, this will lead to different suppliers of a dubious nature or products that aren’t always as described.
-Working with suppliers who aren’t reliable means that you’re not reliable either.
+Working with a dropship supplier who isn’t reliable means that you’re not reliable either.

 Instead, test and audit suppliers regularly.
 Ensure you’re selling what’s advertised and help customers out when they get the wrong item.
 Give them a good experience.
 And, kick bad suppliers to the curb early.

 One benefit here is that if you’re providing excellent customer service, you’ll earn more repeat business and can spend a little more for high-quality suppliers.
 It’s a good growth play.

 Many dropshippers we speak with are starting with a couple of products and a few hundred dollars.
 They’re small businesses hoping to grow larger.
 With profit-per-item being exceptionally low in the dropshipping world, that can mean scaling is complicated.